dirtyhenry/tech-articles/_posts/2017-06-13-filemanager-swift-extension-for-ios-file-system-basics.md

 category: blog
 ---

-# A FileManager Swift extension to manage iOS file systems basics with ease

 I recently spent some time figuring out the best way to find the URL/paths of the [recommended iOS file system used directories][ios-file-system-basics].